brettinternet/slides/content/ai/_index.md

 Ripgrep is a CLI tool for finding text in files and file content with regex.

-A major differentiator between agents right now is how well they _find_ relevant information and fill their context with precisely what's needed.
-This furthers the "surgical" capability.
+I point this out because I believe a major differentiator between agents right now is how well they capture and fill relevant context.
+So the agent is "surgical" in a sense as well.
 {{% /note %}}

 ---